 The Wayne Township Board of Supervisors held a meeting on September 25, 2017 at 7:00 p.m. at the Wayne Township Municipal Building, with David W. Calhoun, James B. Maguire and Katharine M. Dershem present.

 Those also in attendance: Robin Condo, Mae Johnson, Steve Simcox, Carl Bathurst, Linda Calhoun, John Noltee, Rod Stabley, Doris Fritz, Brad Rote, Marci Orndorf of the Wayne Township Landfill, Carolyn Hanna, Bob Maguire, Matt Maguire, Lori Shemory, Peg Johnson, Jon Schall, Zoning Officer Rodney Shemory and Paul D. Welch, Jr., Esquire

 There was no public participation.

 Board’s Approval of Meeting Minutes

-Chairman Calhoun asked if there were any questions or comments on the minutes of the Reorganization Meeting held January 3, 2017, there being none, Supervisor Maguire made a motion to approve the minutes as submitted; seconded by Supervisor Dershem, MCU.
+Chairman Calhoun asked if there were any questions or comments on the minutes of the August 21, 2017, meeting, there being none, Supervisor Maguire made a motion to approve the minutes as presented; seconded by Supervisor Dershem, MCU.